groveale/privacy-policy/audio-link.md

-# Privacy Policy for Dato
+# Privacy Policy for Audio Link

-No data or personal information is collected by Dato.
+No data or personal information is collected by Audio Link.

 ##### Contact

-If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact me](https://grovealedigital.com/contact.html).
+If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact me](http://grovealedigital.com/contact.html).